 The Location of Sri Lanka

 - Along with India, Nepal, and the Maldives, Sri Lanka is considered a part of South Asia.

 - Sri Lanka is in the Indian Ocean, almost rowboat distance from the southeast tip of India.
 It is located just a little southwest of the Bay of Bengal.

 - The Maldives, an island nation and popular honeymoon destination in Asia, are southwest of Sri Lanka.

-- Sumatra, the largest island belonging only to Indonesia, lies far across the water to the southeast of Sri Lanka.
+- Sumatra, the largest island belonging only to Indonesia, lies far across the Indian Ocean to the southeast of Sri Lanka.

 Sri Lanka is thought to have once been connected to India via an 18-mile-long land bridge, however, only limestone shoals remain.
 Large cargo ships transporting Indian exports from Mumbai to the rest of Asia cannot sail through the shallow waters between the two countries; they must pass all the way around Sri Lanka.

-Sri Lanka is a medium-sized island that occupies 25,330 square miles — making it only a little larger than the U.S. state of West Virginia.
-But less than 2 million people live in West Virginia; more than 21.7 million people call the island home.
+Sri Lanka is a medium-sized island that occupies 25,330 square miles, making it only slightly larger than the U.S. state of West Virginia.
+But less than 2 million people live in West Virginia; more than 21.7 million people call Sri Lanka home!

-Imagine cramming the populations of Sweden, Norway, and Finland combined into a space almost the size of West Virginia (more than 10 times the population of the state).
-Making matters worse, much of the island interior is made up of uninhabitable waterways, mountainous terrain, and rainforest so dense that elephants and leopards call it home!
+Imagine cramming the populations of Sweden, Norway, and Finland combined into a space about the size of West Virginia (more than 10 times the population of the state).
+Adding to the problem of urban overcrowding, much of the island interior is made up of uninhabitable waterways, steep mountainous terrain, and rainforest so dense that elephants and leopards call it home!

 Getting around Sri Lanka is easy by bus and train, although public transportation is often painfully overcrowded.
-Like India, you'll be inundated with offers from tuk-tuk/rickshaw drivers.
+Like in India, you'll be inundated with offers from tuk-tuk/rickshaw drivers.
 Fortunately, distances are relatively short; journeys in Sri Lanka span in hours rather than days.